JByrd-SNHU/JByrd-SNHU.github.io/README.md

 ## Enhancement 3 <a name="enhancement-3"></a>

-Your content for the Enhancement 3 section goes here.
+My content for the Enhancement 3 section goes here.

 ### Enhancement 3 Video